Free legal pamphlets allow clients easy access to plain language legal information which is free for them to take home

 - What happens when your relationship ends?

 - Are you applying for an AVO?
 Information for applicants and persons in need of protection

 - Legal issues for older people.
 An excellent series of pamphlets covering a range of topics.

 - Get court smart (for under 18s)

 - Ripped off?
 Your rights about unpaid wages and entitlements at work.
 An excellent 45 page booklet covering types of employment, entitlements, and dealing with problems.

 - There's a better way than payday loans

 - Police powers: find out your rights in NSW.

-Check the Legal Aid publications page or the Find Legal Answers website to find the most recent version of the pamphlet.
+Check the Legal Aid publications page to find the most recent version of the pamphlet.

 Australian Competition and Consumer Commission (ACCC)